RazGvili/fib_docker_kubernetes/README.md

 ## Purpose
 Practice Docker & Kubernetes.
-This app calculates the value of a Fibonacci value given an index of the series.
+This app calculates the value of a Fibonacci value given an index.
 Example: For the index 6 the value is 13.

 ## CI
 The master branch is integrated into TravisCI, a successful deploy must pass the react app tests.